 The vibe was not quite what I was expecting.

 Granted, we stayed in the most tourist-friendly area of Vieques – along the malecón in Esperanza – so I can’t speak for other parts of the island like Isabel Segunda.
 But I was surprised at how many of the locals we encountered were transplants from the mainland US or other places outside of Puerto Rico.
-It was hard to find the Puerto Rican, Creole, or other Caribbean dishes we were looking forward to trying, and the music was primarily in English.
+It was hard to find some of the Puerto Rican, Creole, or other Caribbean dishes we were looking forward to trying, and the music was primarily in English.
 In a lot of ways, we didn’t feel like we were experiencing much Puerto Rican culture.

 That said, once we readjusted our expectations we really liked the relaxed, beachy vibe we found in Esperanza.
 We never felt like we had to get dressed up, and everyone we encountered was friendly and in love with the island.
 I love a sandy, beach shack restaurant and bar, of which Esperanza has plenty, and all the food we had was very tasty.

 As you can see, Vieques is a really special destination that deserves a spot on your Caribbean bucket list.
 I hope that this guide to Vieques helps you plan one of your best vacations yet!

 Like the post?
 Pin to save or share!

 Need some help planning your trip to Vieques or Puerto Rico?
 Full Life, Full Passport offers customized planning services for all kinds of vacations and budgets!

 This guide to Vieques, Puerto Rico was originally published on September 15, 2020, and was last updated on November 14, 2021.